oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/kernel_args_restrict/README.md

 |No  | ~187 | 8
 |Yes  | ~1 | 767

 > **Note**: This performance difference will be apparent only when running on FPGA hardware.
-The emulator, while useful for verifying functionality, will generally not reflect differences in performance.
+The emulator and simulator, while useful for verifying functionality, will generally not reflect differences in performance of the memory system.

 ## License
 Code samples are licensed under the MIT license.
 See